leafo/lapis/docs/reference.md

   supports strings as values
 * `@session` -- signed session table.
 Can store values of any type that can be JSON encoded.
 Is backed by cookies
-* `@options` -- set of options that controls how the request is rendered to nginx
+* `@options` -- set of options that controls how the request is rendered to Nginx
 * `@buffer` -- the output buffer
+* `@route_name` -- the name of the route that matched the request if it has one

 When an action is executed the `write` method (described below) is called with the return values.